rittschapp/NodeJS-Covid-Graph-AWS-Lambda/README.md

 Deployment also requires two environment variables for the plotly library.

  * PLOTLY_USER: Username for the plotly library
- * PLOTLY_TOKEN: ASPI token for the plotly library
+ * PLOTLY_TOKEN: API token for the plotly library

 Plotly username and API token are provided with a plotly account signup at https://www.plotly.com/